 - Shipment of medicines if unavailable on site.

 - For the insured’s relatives, a return ticket.

 - Coverage of medical and hospitalisation costs on the spot.

-How much does a medical repatriation by plane cost?
+How much does it cost to book medical repatriation flights?

 Medical repatriation is a relatively expensive medical protocol.
-Indeed, the emergency related to the patient’s health implies finding air tickets in business or first class, which are generally at high prices.
-To this must be added the price of the medical attendant if necessary as well as the price of the appropriate equipment.
-If a medical plane has to be specially chartered, the costs incurred increase further.
+A health emergency demands the booking of air tickets in business or first class, which are generally only available at high prices.
+To this must be added the price of the medical attendant, if required, as well as the price of the appropriate medical equipment.
+If a medical plane has to be specially chartered, the price may be somewhat steeper.

 -Repatriation of a COVID case by medical aircraft: 15,000 – 20,000 euros.